aravind-3105/Face-Recognition-using-Eigenfaces/README.md

 #  Repository Structure
 #### Folders:
-All the data required are present in the repository, however if required they can be downloaded from here as well [DATA](https://iiitaphyd-my.sharepoint.com/personal/abhayram_a_students_iiit_ac_in/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fabhayram%5Fa%5Fstudents%5Fiiit%5Fac%5Fin%2FDocuments%2FDIP%20Project "DATA")
+All the data required are present in the repository, however if required they can be downloaded links mentioned in the dataset section of README
 1. [dataset](https://github.com/aravind-3105/SMAI-Family-Project/tree/main/final_dataset"): Contains 4 folders i) at&t dataset ii)yaleB dataset iii)miscellaneous folder used for comparison iv) PinDown__faces-of-everyday-objects contains no-face images which gives appearance of face
 2. [YaleB](https://github.com/aravind-3105/SMAI-Family-Project/blob/main/YaleB.ipynb): Contains entire implementation of eigenfaces on YaleB dataset along with test images classification
 3. [AT&T](https://github.com/aravind-3105/SMAI-Family-Project/blob/main/AT_T.ipynb): Contains entire implementation of eigenfaces on AT&T dataset along with test images classification